50 Makeup Tips You Have To Know

 18. Get The Pop.

 If you are stuck with an eyeshadow with less pigment or you want that extra pop of color, create a white base by filling in your eyelids with a white eyeliner pencil first.
+You may also achieve the same effect by wetting your brush with water or a setting spray before application.

 19. Proxy For Eyeliner.